mehmetburakbaykal/peoplist-assignment-frontend/README.md

 It belongs to the peoplist project of the task lookup company.

-This is a Full stack development by using Spring boot and React Js.
+This is a Full stack application by using Spring boot and React Js.
 MySQL is used for database.
 The information kept in the candidate object is;
 - Name-Surname,
-- Contact Informations(Phone number, Email Adress),
+- Contact Informations(Phone Number, Email Adress),
 - Previous Interactions(Called,Mail Sent),
 - Candidate Status(Sourced, Interviewing, Offer Sent, Hired).